-Changes in the number of participants in volunteer activities
+Changes in the number of volunteers in social contribution activities (cumulative)

 In addition to holding the “Nearby roads clean-up campaign” every two months to help clean our neighborhoods, we have been holding Clean Aichi Day every October since 2009, together with employees of domestic and overseas subsidiaries, as one of Aichi Steel’s CSR Enhancement Month activities.

 Clean Aichi Day

 Launched in 2010 to mark the 70th anniversary of our founding, every year we visit schools to present a “Lesson about Iron” to students.
 The project, which is in its ninth year, aims to teach elementary school fifth graders about the local industry of Tokai City, the largest iron-producing region in central Japan.
 Through a lesson called “Making Magnets,” we offer a fun way for all elementary school students to experience manufacturing.